RelationalAI SDK for Go

 }

-file := "hello.rel" // file with model
+file := "hello.rel" // File with model

-name := "hello" // model name
+name := "hello" // Model name

-database := "my-database"
+database := "my_database"

-engine := "my-engine"
+engine := "my_engine"

 r, err := os.Open(file)